aws-samples/aws-analytics-reference-architecture/core/README.md

 2. The core components can be deployed in any AWS region
 3. Install the following components with the specified version on the machine from which the deployment will be executed:
     1. Python [3.8-3.9.2] or Typescript
-    2. AWS CDK: Please refer to the [Getting started](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) guide.
+    2. AWS CDK v1: Please refer to the [Getting started](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) guide.

 ### Initialization (in Python)